 Madrid has so many endless activities to offer, it is just overwhelming.
-The world class museums, the parks, football, restaurants, tours.
-This is our list to 2...
+The world-class museums, parks, football, restaurants, tours.
+This is our list of 25 co...
 Read More...

 Excited?
 You should be and we are too.
 Thus, there’s a lot to explore in this beautiful city.

 Furthermore, we are keen to share here our best insider tips to spend one week in Madrid and its surroundings.
 Also, we added a few great day trips that we loved.

 We cover in this guide:

 Plus, giving you the best insider tips on the places to visit, things to do, delicacies to try and reminders you should keep an eye on.

 Moreover, we are here to guide you basically from planning your trip until you step foot in the city of Madrid and its neighboring cities.
 Just like a traveler yourself, it makes us happy to share what we know and help others have a memorable trip.

 So let’s get this rolling.
 We now officially welcome you to your one week in Madrid!

 Madrid is a big city.
 No surprise here.

 Moreover, it can be quite overwhelming with all its different districts, the sights to see, the accommodations, and transport.

 However, with all our information that we will share with you through this guide, you will be able to spend a marvelous one week in Madrid, stress-free.
 Further, here are the basics you need to know.

 Currency: EUR (€)